The number of normal measures, revisited: Friedman–Magidor for extenders

 \begin{remark} Note that $\eta$ is not a generator of $j^*_{E,\eta} = j_{E^*_\eta}$, even if $\eta$ was a generator of $E$, since $\eta = j_{E^*_\eta}( \cup G )(\kappa)$ in $V[G]$.
-In fact, this shows that $\po^\tau$ can be used to "kill" a generator of an extender $E\in V$.
+In fact, this shows that $\po$ can be used to "kill" a generator of an extender $E\in V$.

-This implies that normal measures on $\kappa$ in the generic extension via $\po^\tau$ might rise from non-normal ground model measures (even though they restrict to a ground model normal measure, their ultrapower embedding lifts the ultrapower embedding of a non-normal measure).
-See Theorem \ref{Theorem: Classification of normal measures in the more general context} for more details. \end{remark}
+This implies that normal measures on $\kappa$ in the generic extension via $\po$ might rise from non-normal ground model measures (even though they restrict to a ground model normal measure, their ultrapower embedding lifts the ultrapower embedding of a non-normal measure).
+See Theorem \ref{Theorem: Classification of normal measures in the more general context} for more details on the characterization of normal measures in the new settings. \end{remark}